 - Real-time sync.

-As we said Database selection always depends upon the app you are making as if you are developing a chat app, then you can use firebase database as firebase is an online database to store and retrieve information.
+As we said Database selection always depends upon the app you are making as if you are developing a chat app, then you can use a firebase database as firebase is an online database to store and retrieve information.

 On the other hand, you can use the Realm or SQLite Database for the complete offline solution.

-The Realm database is a good choice if you need really fast and easy to use solution for storing and processing data in a mobile application but if you have a hands-on practice over SQLite you can also use it and it is opensource too other then that Realm and Firebase are commercial.
+The Realm database is a good choice if you need a really fast and easy to use solution for storing and processing data in a mobile application but if you have a hands-on practice over SQLite you can also use it and it is opensource too other then that Realm and Firebase are commercial.

 So it’s up to you which type of application you are making and which database you want to use.
-We will suggest to work with different type of databases over time and try to figure out the pros and cons.
+We will suggest to work with a different type of databases over time and try to figure out the pros and cons.

 If you are still confused with which database to use.
 Please comment below or contact us here, we will try to figure out the best database for your App.